 Our brief to urban visionaries and designers included requirements to reduce pedestrian congestion and provide transparency from different viewpoints.
 The new structure should include sustainable elements and be fully accessible.
 A water station and air quality monitoring unit were specified.
 We also required the design to reflect the creativity that is core to the success and growth of Midtown.

 Importantly, the new design will provide information digitally.
-BEE Midtown has been working with innovative technology companies to develop MyMidtown, a digital information platform to be housed within the newly designed kiosk.
+Midtown BID has been working with innovative technology companies to develop MyMidtown, a digital information platform to be housed within the newly designed kiosk.

 Innovation is core to the success of Midtown, which hosts creative, professional and technical sector specialisms of global significance.
 Inviting contributions and ideas from our thriving architecture and design community, as well as from further afield, has been key to the energy of this project.